donbonifacio/blog/content/post/leveling-up-developers.md

 what we know and what we're doing with our team and company.

 A good way to do this is when reviewing pull requests or RFCs.
-Trying not only to analyse the text, but also trying to find improvement points our colleague may have and present them in a healthy way.
+Trying not only to focus on verifying quality, but also trying to find improvement points our colleague may have and present them in a healthy way.

 ## Behave like role models